pac4j/pac4j/documentation/docs/authenticators/ldap.md

 The [`LdapProfileService`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/service/LdapProfileService.java) allows you to:

-- validate a username/password on a LDAP (it can be defined as the `Authenticator` for HTTP clients which deal with `UsernamePasswordCredentials`)
+- validate a username/password on an LDAP (it can be defined as the `Authenticator` for HTTP clients which deal with `UsernamePasswordCredentials`)
 - create, update or delete a user in the LDAP.

 It works with a [`LdapProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/LdapProfile.java).

-It is based on the great [Ldpative](http://www.ldaptive.org/) library and built from a `org.ldaptive.ConnectionFactory` and a `org.ldaptive.auth.Authenticator`.
+It is based on the great [Ldaptive](http://www.ldaptive.org/) library and built from a `org.ldaptive.ConnectionFactory` and a `org.ldaptive.auth.Authenticator`.

 **Example**: